 Why have a firearms and suicide prevention program?

-As we begin 2018, the American Foundation for Suicide Prevention embarks on the next phase of Project 2025, the first, large-scale initiative focused on reducing the suicide rate in the U.S. Suicide is a major public health issue with a 25 percent increase over the past two decades; suicide remains the 10th leading cause of death with the rate continuing to increase.
+Suicide is a major public health issue with a 25 percent increase over the past two decades and remains the 10th leading cause of death with the rate continuing to increase.
 As the nation’s largest suicide prevention organization, AFSP has set an imperative to use new evidence-based approaches to save as many lives as possible through Project 2025.

 Project 2025 identifies a set of critical areas, based on in-depth analysis, where the most lives can be saved in the shortest amount of time.
 In the critical area of suicide by firearm, we learned that educating firearms owners about suicide prevention has the potential to save more than 9,000 lives by 2025 if implemented nationwide.

 - Half of all suicides in the U.S. are by firearm

 - Suicide risk increases when lethal means are readily accessible